vitezfh/reclut/README.md

 No error handling for passed arguments is present.
 Some arguments aren't enforced.

+youtube-dl is a huge library, and is loaded on demand for performance, but I ought to make it optional.

 I'm packaging the project manually, so the versioning is slightly out of whack.
 That's at a low priority as this is yet to be used in scenarios where that would matter.

 # Installation